-Italy PM candidate facing CV scrutiny
+Italian PM candidate faces CV scrutiny

 Giuseppe Conte, 54, says on his resume that he "perfected his legal studies" at New York University.

-But a spokeswoman for the institution told the New York Times that there is no record of him having studied there.
+But a spokeswoman for the institution told the New York Times there was no record of him having studied there.

 The Five Star Movement and its prospective coalition partner, the League, are awaiting approval from Italy's president to form a government.